Rain on Me (Lady Gaga and Ariana Grande song): Synopsis and reception

 Grande and Gaga dancing in the music video.
-Choreographer Richy Jackson intended to develop choreography which is easy to recreate at home, with Vanity Fair and W magazine noting that it would translate well to TikTok videos.
+Choreographer Richy Jackson designed the routine to be easy to recreate at home, a quality noted by Vanity Fair and W Magazine, who remarked that it would translate well to TikTok.

-The video starts with "Gaga lying on the ground in a pose similar to that on the Chromatica artwork with a dagger stuck in her thigh", which she later pulls out.
-Gaga appears in a pink outfit and platform boots, leading a troupe of dancers also dressed in pink as in her previous video for "Stupid Love", while Grande wears a purple outfit and a "shiny black metallic miniskirt with butterfly wings", with her respective group of dancers also in purple.
-They are all dancing inside a giant arena during a rainstorm, with daggers falling from the sky.
-At one point in the clip, Gaga sports Grande's "trademark high pony" hairstyle, with Grande having her hair down.
-The video also features "some dramatic close-ups of Gaga with rain pouring down her face" behind a pane of glass and a scene where the two singers are holding hands, "each with lengthy Sailor Moon hair floating in the wind behind them".
-The video ends with a shot of the two singers hugging each other.
+The music video opens with Gaga lying on the ground in a pose reminiscent of the Chromatica album artwork, with a dagger embedded in her thigh, which she later removes.
+She appears dressed in a pink outfit with platform boots, leading a group of similarly dressed dancers, recalling the styling of her earlier video for "Stupid Love".
+Grande, by contrast, wears a purple ensemble paired with a metallic miniskirt and butterfly-wing detailing, accompanied by a separate troupe of dancers in matching purple attire.

+Set inside a vast arena during a simulated rainstorm, the video features choreographed sequences as daggers fall from above.
+In one sequence, Gaga adopts Grande's signature high ponytail hairstyle, while Grande appears with her hair worn down.
+The video also includes close-up shots of Gaga behind a glass pane as rain streams down her face, as well as a sequence in which the two singers hold hands with exaggeratedly long hairstyles reminiscent of Sailor Moon, flowing behind them in the wind.
+The video concludes with the two performers embracing.

+The music video drew commentary from multiple critics, who noted its production, choreography, and visual influences.
+Amy Mackelden of Harper's Bazaar described it as "nothing short of iconic", highlighting its dramatic costume changes and energetic dance routines.
+Writing for Vanity Fair, Erin Vanderhoof called the video "lavishly produced and animated", and remarked that its choreography was "TikTok–friendly", while also noting that it evoked nostalgia for the pre-coronavirus era.
+W Magazines Kyle Munzenrieder similarly observed that the choreography was designed for easy replication on TikTok, noting that the performers remain largely stationary while executing movements viewers could recreate at home.

-Amy Mackelden of Harper's Bazaar thought the music video "is nothing short of iconic", and "features dramatic costume changes, and killer dance moves".
-Erin Vanderhoof of Vanity Fair called it a "lavishly produced and animated video" with "TikTok–friendly" dance moves, and found it "a bit of nostalgia to [...] the pre-coronavirus days".
-Kyle Munzenrieder of W magazine also noted that the choreography would translate well to TikTok videos as "the singers mostly stay static in place and pull the kind of moves one could easily record themselves doing in their bedroom".
-Stefanee Wang of Nylon complimented the performances of Gaga and Grande in the video, saying that "neither of them miss a single beat".
-She added that the visual for the song "makes a convincing case that, when the world falls, society should really just become a huge dance party.
-Brendan Wetmore of Paper found the video "equally as sparkly" as the single, "putting the two '10s dance-pop icons alongside each other for a riot in the rain."
-Critics found inspiration in the video from Blade Runner, Mortal Kombat and Bayonetta.
-The music video garnered 12 million views in its first 11 hours.
+Other writers focused on the performers' execution and tone.
+Stefanee Wang of Nylon praised Gaga and Grande's performances, writing that "neither of them miss a single beat", and suggested that the visual "makes a convincing case that, when the world falls, society should really just become a huge dance party."
+Brendan Wetmore of Paper described the video as "equally as sparkly" as the single itself, writing that it places the two artists "alongside each other for a riot in the rain."

+Several critics noted the video for its cyberpunk stylings, and identified influences from science-fiction and video-game aesthetics, drawing comparisons to Blade Runner, Mortal Kombat, Bayonetta, and Final Fantasy VII Remake.
+The music video attracted 12 million views within its first 11 hours of release.